scikit-hep/scikit-hep.github.io/pages/projusers/projects.md

 [![img-zfit]][zfit]

-The [zfit](https://zfit.github.io/zfit/) project - it provides a model fitting library based on TensorFlow and optimised for simple and direct manipulation of probability density functions.
+The [zfit](https://zfit.readthedocs.io/) project - "Scalable pythonic fitting", fitting library based on TensorFlow and optimised for simple and direct manipulation of probability density functions.